szachovy/superset-cluster/docs/ARCHITECTURE.md

 4. The cluster status transitions from `OK` to `OK_NO_TOLERANCE_PARTIAL`, indicating reduced fault tolerance.

-### Superset Service Recovery
+If the Superset container fails:

 Superset runs as a Docker Swarm service with `maxreplicas=1`.
-If the Superset container fails, Docker Swarm automatically reschedules it on an available manager node.
-The service connects to MySQL through the VIP (port 6446), so it is transparent to management node failovers.
+Swarm automatically reschedules it on an available manager node.
+The service connects to MySQL through the
+VIP (port 6446), so it is transparent to management node failovers.

 For detailed fault tolerance scenarios, health check configuration, and VRRP behavior, see